py-tony/how-to-use-the-windaedm-assistant-from-china-care-medical/README.md

 Well, those who used [Hospital management tools](https://en.wikipedia.org/wiki/Hospital_information_system) such as MocDoc, Insta, or Attune will be familiarized with this kind of practice.

-But for now, we would like to think of WindaEDM as a software that takes care of various activities related to hospital equipment such as requesting maintenance, repairing a machine, data storage/management, stock management, ordering consumables, automated communications, or updates.
+But for now, we would like to think of WindaEDM as software that takes care of various activities related to hospital equipment such as requesting maintenance, repairing a machine, data storage/management, stock management, ordering consumables, automated communications, or updates.

 Why do I need to use this system?

-One of the primary goal of China Care Medical is to improve how your medical equipment is managed and maintained.
+One of the primary goals of China Care Medical is to improve how your medical equipment is managed and maintained.
 On top of ensuring that your equipment is well looked after, the software also helps you to keep track of your warehouse stock.
 It is more like having all the concerned parties such as engineers, manufacturers, sales reps, nurses etc.. right at your fingertip.